Carrd: Best for single page websites 0.00

 - Profile, which serves as an online business card for both job seekers and freelancers;

 - Forms for information gathering, lead generation, mailing lists, and – for those on pro-plans – sales;

 - Portfolio for creating visual galleries, making it a great choice for graphic artists, designers, and architects; and

 - Sectioned, which gives a single-page site the illusion of having multiple pages, enables companies to give potential clients or customers a more extensive look at their profile and product or service offerings without creating and deploying several pages or microsites.

-The Carrd UI was developed in such a way that external customization tools seem anathema.
-Text size, font size, element size, colours, backgrounds, and images can easily be manipulated on the screen.
+Developers made the Carrd UI a little tough for external customization.
+Yet, text size, font size, element size, colours, backgrounds, and images can easily be manipulated on the screen.
 Likewise, the UI has a widget that enables site creators to switch from desktop to mobile mode to see how elements look and work on both platforms.

 3rd Party Integrations:

 For the Carrd pricing, most of the non-native integrations that are compatible with Carrd are the usual suspects: social media widgets for Facebook, Twitter, and Instagram and direct messaging using WhatsApp.